History of the Philippines: The Lucoes

-The Luzones were also pioneer seafarers and it is recorded that the Portuguese were not only witnesses but also direct beneficiaries of Lusung's involvement.
+The Luzones were also pioneer seafarers, and it is recorded that the Portuguese were not only witnesses but also direct beneficiaries of Lusung's involvement.
 Many Luzones chose Malacca as their base of operations because of its strategic importance.
-When the Portuguese finally took Malacca in 1512 AD, the resident Luzones held important government posts in the former sultanate.
+When the Portuguese finally took Malacca in 1512, the resident Luzones held important government posts in the former sultanate.
 They were also large-scale exporters and ship owners that regularly sent junks to China, Brunei, Sumatra, Siam and Sunda.
 One Lusung official by the name of Surya Diraja annually sent 175 tons of pepper to China and had to pay the Portuguese 9000 cruzados in gold to retain his plantation.
-His ships became part of the first Portuguese fleet that paid an official visit to the Chinese empire in 1517 AD.
+His ships became part of the first Portuguese fleet that paid an official visit to the Chinese empire in 1517.
+Furthermore, the Boxer Codex said that: "The Luções, called Lequios, bring gold and cotton from their land, and trade Chinese silk and porcelain" It is also recorded that every year, the Luções load Canton with 175 casks of pepper.
+In addition to this, they also brought tortoise-shell and resins from their coast, which fetched a high price in China.
+Overall, "In the fairs of Malacca, the Luções were famed merchants of pepper and gold, even exchanging them for Chinese silk."
+As Fernão Lopes de Castanheda writes of them.

-On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547 AD.
+On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547.
 At the same time, Luzones fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya.
-Lucoes military and trade activity reached as far as Sri Lanka in South Asia where Lungshanoid pottery made in Luzon were discovered in burials.
+Diogo do Couto wrote of them as such: "Under their chief Balagtas, 300 Luções fought for the King of Siam against Burmese invaders—so effective that the Siamese granted them land."
+The fact that the Thai/Siamese king granted them land and ennobled them attest to their admirable performance.
+Lucoes military and trade activity reached as far as Sri Lanka in the Indian subcontinent where Lungshanoid pottery made in Luzon were discovered in burials.

 The Portuguese were soon relying on Luzones bureaucrats for the administration of Malacca and on Luzones warriors, ships and pilots for their military and commercial ventures in East Asia.

-It was through the Luzones who regularly sent ships to China that the Portuguese discovered the ports of Canton in 1514 AD.
-And it was on Luzones ships that the Portuguese were able to send their first diplomatic mission to China 1517 AD.
+It was through the Luzones who regularly sent ships to China that the Portuguese discovered the ports of Canton in 1514.
+And it was on Luzones ships that the Portuguese were able to send their first diplomatic mission to China 1517.
 The Portuguese had the Luzones to thank for when they finally established their base at Macao in the mid-1500s.